Obstacles Salespeople Face when Trying to be Customer-Centric

 Salespeople struggle to get the right communications to the right person at the right time, due to ineffective marketing and compliance processes.
 In a world where investors and their advisors expect information at their fingertips, firms lose to competitors who are faster.
 Asset managers are learning that they can’t compete solely on performance; they must provide added value to differentiate themselves.
 One way is to provide value is through timely communications.

-Getting communications updated and distributed quickly remains a challenge for many asset managers.
+Getting communications updated and distributed quickly is a challenge for many asset managers.

 How successful firms overcome it: